-The Notes are repayable quarterly in order of priority starting from the Class A1 tranches to the Class Z tranche, to the extent there are sufficient funds available.
+The Notes are repayable quarterly in order of priority starting from the Class A tranches to the Class Z tranche, to the extent there are sufficient funds available.

 The Notes are interest bearing and have a step-up provision for the interest margin.
-The adjusted margin is the margin that is payable if the principal is not paid by the step-up date.
+The adjusted rate is the margin that is payable if the principal is not paid by the step-up date.

-The ultimate maturity date for all classes of Notes issued prior to 2017 is December 2054, and from 2017 is December 2069.
+The ultimate maturity date for all classes of Notes is December 2069.